What this article isn’t…

 Where is Create Syria now and where is it taking us?

 Since March 2020 we’ve been working together with Ettijihat and The British Council on the third edition of Create Syria, adapting as we go this year to the changing context and conditions.
 A planning process held online for a subsequent online delivery has its own challenges and opportunities; currently in Beirut electricity isn’t always readily available, an obvious challenge for connecting online.
 The pandemic, city-wide protests and a large-scale explosion have added to the challenges and at the same time have added an incentive to provide a space for artists from across the region to come together to activate the process of rebuilding.
 The programme is currently underway with participating Syrian artists living in Lebanon, Jordan, Turkey, Egypt and Paris.
 The connection is different this time around with the workshop shifting to the online world and the map has widened, but the approach has remained consistent.
+The programme is currently under way in participating Syrian artists living Lebannon, Turkey, Egypt and Paris.

 (French photographer Gilbert Garcin – capturing the interconnectedness of co-creation)